cclauss/toogoodtogo/README.md

 python manage.py runserver
 ```

+## Run tests

+The tests are written in unittest-style, so they can be run with both `python manage.py test` and
+`pytest` for a fancier output and more options.

 ## Usage/design

-You must create a user (doesn't have to be a super user or staff), a shop and associate them
+You must create a user (doesn't have to be a superuser or staff), a shop and associate them
 together.
 Users and shop have to be created in the admin.
 Then you are set, and you can make *stock
 readings* API calls.
 Since the shop is associated with the user, you don't have to specify the shop
 when you create a *stock reading*, the shop is inferred from the current user.
 I intentionally did not create API endpoints for this, I think it's closer to what the real usage
 will look like.

 ## Play with the API